 Fees Winner: Fidelity wins for this one.
 Small investors get fee-free investment management, and larger investors get human advisors, for a reasonable 0.35% AUM.
 Although Wealthfront offers the first $5,000 managed for FREE.

 Wealthfront requires a minimum initial investment of $500—a relatively low minimum.

 While no-minimum investment robo-advisors do exist, in the grand scheme of things a $500 minimum investment amount is affordable.

 Wealthfront is also middle of the road in terms of their management fees: .25% AUM.
 This fee puts them in line with other heavy hitters like Betterment and SigFig.

 On the other hand, investors who don’t have $500 handy or want to test the robo-advisor market with a smaller initial investment will love Fidelity Go.
-You can get started with no minimum investment with this robo-advisor!
+You can get started with no minimum investment, and just $10 to invest, with this robo-advisor!